AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 - You want automatic cross-platform budget rebalancing

-- You want a flat $20/mo with no CRM bundle to pay for
+- You want a standalone ads plan with no CRM bundle to pay for

 - You're a founder running ads on the side, not a marketing team